Shortcake: History

 The short part of the name shortcake indicates something crumbly or crispy, generally through the addition of a fat such as butter or lard.
 The earliest printed mention of the descriptive term short – as in short cake – occurred in 1588, in the second English cookbook to be printed, The Good Huswifes Handmaid for Cookerie in her Kitchen (London, 1588).
-However, that recipe describes an unleavened cookie or biscuit (in the English sense), made of flour, cream, sugar, egg yolk and spices.
+However, that recipe describes an unleavened biscuit or cookie (in the North American sense), made of flour, cream, sugar, egg yolk and spices.

-Strawberries were first included in a recipe for "Strawberry cake" which appeared in the June 1, 1845, issue (page 86) of The Ohio Cultivator (Columbus).
+Strawberries were included in a recipe for "Strawberry cake" which appeared in the June 1, 1845, issue (page 86) of The Ohio Cultivator (Columbus).
 The recipe was popularized by Eliza Leslie of Philadelphia in The Lady's Receipt-book (1847).
 These "Strawberry cakes" were made of a thick unleavened cookie of flour, butter, eggs and sugar, split, layered with fresh strawberries, and covered with a hard sugar-and-egg white icing.

-The North American introduction of baking soda and baking powder as leaven in the 1800s revolutionized baking and made possible the biscuit-style shortcake.
-By the 1850s, leavened shortcakes were the popular pastry for American strawberry cakes, and the term strawberry shortcake became established.
+The North American introduction of baking soda and baking powder as leaven in the 1800s revolutionized baking and made possible the American biscuit-style shortcake.
+By the 1850s, leavened shortcakes were the popular basis for American strawberry cakes, and the term strawberry shortcake became established.

 By the 1860s, cream was being poured onto the shortcake and strawberries.
 A June 1862 issue of the Genesse Farmer (Rochester) described a "Strawberry Shortcake" made up of layers of soda biscuit, fresh berries, sugar, and cream.
 A similar recipe appeared in Jennie June's American Cookery Book (1866) by Jane Cunningham Croly.
 The first known cookbook by a black woman in the United States, A Domestic Cook Book (1866) by Malinda Russell, also contains a recipe.

+International variations

+In the United Kingdom, Shortcake biscuits (North American:Cookies) are a dry sweet biscuit eaten as a snack or served with tea.
+They are lighter in texture than the similarly named shortbread.

+Xiting shortcake, also known as Nangting Shortcake, is a Chinese baked good from Jiangsu Province.
+The shortcake has been made since the Qing dynasty, and is made with high-quality pale wheat flour, premium lard, and sugar, and is made up of 18 layers.